MicahElliott/dunnit/README.md

 - add a couple utils to analyze/summarize the day, week, etc
 - throw away launchd and just go with daemonize
 - flexible scheduler to run on the hour instead of when started
+- generate a weekly or monthly status report with the key tagged
+  #rollup items
+- histogram/word cloud of used hashtags
+- ask at end of day if you want to see all the Dunnits